Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Discussion

 The single most important issue for this study involves causality constraints associated with Minkowski space-time.
 We introduce a set of variables, $(w,\sigma)$ in Sec. \ref{sec:kinematics}, directly related to cross ratios $(\sqrt u,\sqrt v)$.
 By extending to the whole $\sqrt u$-$\sqrt v$ plane, from Minkowski perspective, the $w$-$\sigma$ plane is most useful in specifying the causal scattering regions.
 By associating these variables with Minkowski antipodal frames, they can be identified with Minkowski $t$-channel OPE, which in turn allows a connection to Regge limit for CFT.

 Let us next turn to the question of alternative procedure in specifying causal scattering regions.
-Let us focus on s-channel scattering, (\ref{eq:4phi}).
+Let us focus on $s$-channel scattering, (\ref{eq:4phi}).
 As pointed earlier, to reach {\it causal scattering regions}, it is necessary to cross singularities at $\sqrt u=0$ and/or $\sqrt v=0$, (or at $+\infty$).
 There can be three equivalent modes of descriptions, associated with three possible Minkowski OPE limits \cite{Raben:2018rbn}.
 This is schematically illustrated by Fig. \ref{fig:crsym3}.
 (This corresponds to three equivalent expansions for Minkowski amplitude, $T(x_i)$.)
 In terms of the $\sqrt u$-$\sqrt v$ plane, they correspond to three distinct regions, $M_s^{(t)}$, $M_s^{(u)}$ and $M_s^{(s)}$, with superscripts associated with the corresponding Minkowski $t$-channel, $u$-channel and $s$-channel OPE's respectively.
-(See Fig. \ref{fig:crsym22}(a).)
+(See Fig. \ref{fig:crsym22}(a).
+In terms of the $u$-$v$ plane, Fig. \ref{fig:crsym}, they are connected respectively to regions $M_t$, $M_u$ and $M_s$ holonomically.)
 As stress in Sec. \ref{sec:antipodal}, our choice of antipodal frame singles out the Minkowski $t$-channel description and it leads to our working with the region $M_s^{(t)}$, i.e., that associated with the $t$-channel OPE.
 This in turn leads to (\ref{eq:scausality}) as our causality condition.